Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Sadly, neither those books nor my journalism background gave me any credentials in the fiction world.
 And, when I finally gave in to the urge to write a novel, I discovered that my book idea wasn’t my agent’s cup of tea.

 All my non-fiction up until then had been commissioned, but nobody was asking me for a novel, let alone a multi-viewpoint story that didn’t conform to the conventions of romantic fiction.
 The process of hawking my manuscript around could have taken years, with no guarantee of publication.
-So I decided to self-publish my debut novel, One Night at the Jacaranda.
+So, I decided to take the independent publishing route with my debut novel, One Night at the Jacaranda.

 3. Make your book as good as it can be

 I made a lot of mistakes with that first novel.
-For one thing, I made poor choices when it came to proofreading.
+For one thing, I made poor choices when it came to making sure my book was free from typos.
 For another, I thought I could magic up a decent cover using a template, a photo of red suede shoes, and a lipstick lying on a carpet.
 I was convinced this said ‘sexy novel,’ when, in reality, it screamed ‘bloody amateur.’
 Still, the book got enough good reviews to encourage me.
 Eventually, I rectified the cover and other matters for a subsequent edition.

 Carol Cooper One Night at the Jacaranda Reedsy